 1. What to clean in the bathroom daily

-Each day and time you use the bathroom, wipe the walls with a towel or squeegee, run the fan for 30 minutes or leave the bathroom open for an hour, and generally air the bathroom.
+Each day and time you use the bathroom, wipe the walls with a towel or squeegee, run the fan for 30 minutes, leave the bathroom open for an hour, and generally air the bathroom.

 2. What to clean in the bathroom every other day